quipucords/quipucords/docs/source/man.rst

 Use the ``qpc cred`` command to create and manage credentials.

-A credential defines a set of user authentication information to be used during a scan.
-A credential includes a username and a password or SSH key.
+A credential contains a set of user authentication information to be used during a scan.
+A credential includes a user name and a password or SSH key.
 Quipucords uses SSH to connect to servers on the network and uses credentials to access those servers.

 When a scan runs, it uses a source that contains information such as the host names, IP addresses, a network, or a systems management solution to be accessed.
 The source also contains references to the credentials that are required to access those systems.
 A single source can contain a reference to multiple credentials as needed to connect to all systems in that network or systems management solution.

 Creating and Editing Credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create a credential, supply the type of credential and supply SSH credentials as either a username-password pair or a username-key pair.
+To create a credential, supply the type of credential and supply SSH credentials as either a user name-password pair or a user name-key pair.
 Quipucords stores each set of credentials in a separate credential entry.

 **qpc cred add --name=** *name* **--type=** *(network | vcenter | satellite)* **--username=** *username* **(--password | --sshkeyfile=** *key_file* **)** **[--sshpassphrase]** **--become-method=** *(sudo | su | pbrun | pfexec | doas | dzdo | ksu | runas )* **--become-user=** *user* **[--become-password]**